Singular reduction modules of differential equations: Reduction modules of codimension one and singularity co-order one

-For the correspondence between one-parametric families of solutions and $(n{-}1)$-dimensional reduction modules to be one-to-one, the related meta-singular module should satisfy additional restrictions.
+For the correspondence between one-parameter families of solutions and $(n{-}1)$-dimensional reduction modules of singularity co-order one to be one-to-one, the related meta-singular module should satisfy additional restrictions.

-\begin{theorem} Suppose that an equation~$\mathcal L$ possesses an $n$-dimensional first co-order meta-singular module~$M$ and all $(n{-}1)$-dimensional submodules of~$M$ as well as the entire module~$M$ are not ultra-singular for~$\mathcal L$.
-Then up to the equivalence of solution families there exists a bijection between one-parametric families of solutions of~$\mathcal L$ and its $(n{-}1)$-dimensional reduction modules contained in~$M$.
+\begin{theorem} Suppose that an $r$th order equation~$\mathcal L$: $L[u]=0$ possesses an $n$-dimensional co-order one meta-singular module~$M$, where the entire module~$M$ is not ultra-singular for~$\mathcal L$, each $(n{-}1)$-dimensional submodule~$Q$ of~$M$ is of singularity co-order one for~$\mathcal L$, and the equation $\hat L=0$ with a first-order differential function~$\hat L=\hat L[u]$, associated with~$L[u]$ on the manifold~$\mathcal Q_{\ssl r\ssr}$ up to a nonvanishing multiplier, can be solved with respect to the first-order derivative of~$u$ appearing in this equation.
+Then up to the equivalence of solution families there exists a bijection between one-parameter families of solutions of~$\mathcal L$ and its $(n{-}1)$-dimensional reduction modules contained in~$M$.
 Namely, each module of this kind corresponds to the family of solutions which are invariant with respect to it. \end{theorem}

-In other words, the problems of the construction of all one-parametric solution families of the equation~$\mathcal L$ and the exhaustive description of its reduction modules of the above form are completely equivalent.
+In other words, the problems of the construction of all one-parameter solution families of the equation~$\mathcal L$ and the exhaustive description of its reduction modules of the above form are completely equivalent.

 \begin{proof} If $Q$ is an $(n{-}1)$-dimensional reduction module of~$\mathcal L$ contained in~$M$, we have $\sco_{\mathcal L}Q=1$.
-Therefore, in view of Proposition~\ref{PropositionOnSingularCodimOneRedModulesAndFamiliesOfInvSolutions} the equation~$\mathcal L$ possesses a one-parametric family~$\mathcal F$ of $Q$-invariant solutions, and any $Q$-invariant solution of~$\mathcal L$ belongs to this family.
-Each one-parametric family of $Q$-invariant solutions of~$\mathcal L$ is obtained from~$\mathcal F$ by re-parameterizing.
+Therefore, in view of Proposition~\ref{PropositionOnSingularCodimOneRedModulesAndFamiliesOfInvSolutions} the equation~$\mathcal L$ possesses a one-parameter family~$\mathcal F$ of $Q$-invariant solutions, and any $Q$-invariant solution of~$\mathcal L$ belongs to this family.
+Each one-parameter family of $Q$-invariant solutions of~$\mathcal L$ is obtained from~$\mathcal F$ by re-parameterizing.